Evaluating LLMs on Entity Disambiguation in Tables: Introduction

+With our study, we want to provide a more detailed analysis of the advantages and disadvantages of GTUM \ac{ed} approaches based on \ac{llms}, especially when compared to those specifically focusing on CEA developed in the context of \ac{sti}.
 Our analysis mainly considers the \ac{sota} generalistic generative model \tablellama~\cite{Zhang2023}, its predecessor \turl~\cite{Deng2022}, a BERT-based encoder-only transformer, and \alligator~\cite{Avogadro2023}, a recent feature-based \ac{ml} approach.
-These models represent three different inference mechanisms for \ac{ed}, sketched in Figure~\ref{fig:architectures}, each one associated with a set of expected advantages: \tablellama is expected to exploit implicit knowledge of a large \ac{llm}; \turl is expected to be a more efficient generalistic model based on a small \ac{llm} fine-tuned specifically for the \ac{ed} task; \alligator exploits a set of features engineered based on the experience with the SemTab challenge, which is further processed by two neural networks to return confidence scores.
+These models represent three different inference mechanisms for \ac{ed}, sketched in Figure~\ref{fig:architectures}, each one associated with a set of expected advantages: \tablellama is expected to exploit implicit knowledge of a large \ac{llm}; \turl is expected to be a more efficient generalistic model based on a small \ac{llm} fine-tuned specifically for the \ac{ed} task; \alligator exploits a set of features engineered based on the experience with the SemTab challenge, which is further processed by two small neural networks to return confidence scores.
 Each approach is tested in \textit{in-domain}, \textit{out-of-domain}, and \textit{moderately out-of-domain} settings, as more precisely defined in Section~\ref{sec:distribution-aware}.
-In addition, we test the moderately out-of-domain fine-tuning of \ac{llms}-based approaches to test generalisation and adaptation capabilities.
-Finally, we provide some results with an approach that achieved top performance in previous SemTab challenges\footnote{With some limitations due to its excessive execution time and the difficulty of properly replicating the published results despite our best effort.}.
+In addition, we test the moderately out-of-domain fine-tuning to test generalisation and adaptation capabilities of \turl, \tablellama and \alligator.
+Finally, we provide the results obtained by \dagobah, an approach that achieved top performance in previous SemTab challenges\footnote{With some limitations due to its excessive execution time and the difficulty of properly replicating the published results despite our best effort.}.

 We remark that this paper aims to provide insights on the behavior and impact of GTUM models on \ac{ed} rather than introducing a new approach.
 This is inspired by the large body of similar analyses addressing specific problems in NLP~\cite{Wang2023,kirk2024understanding,zhong2024can,zhang2024llmeval,kandpal2023llmstruggle}.
-In our work, we also develop an evaluation protocol that can be used in future work.
+In our work, we also develop an evaluation protocol that can be used in future research.

 To summarise, our \textbf{main contributions} are: